8 Most Important Natural Language Processing (NLP) Applications in 2023

 Source

-For instance, many banks, cryptocurrency exchange platforms, and portfolio management companies use market sentiment analysis to predict the trend in stock or cryptocurrency prices.
+For instance, many banks, cryptocurrency exchange platforms, and portfolio management companies use AI-powered market sentiment analysis to predict the trend in stock or cryptocurrency prices.
 Market sentiment is an aggregate measure of market opinions, moods, and outlooks that investors voice through social media or microblogging websites.
 Portfolio management companies agree that market sentiment is highest just before the market reaches high and lowest just before the market reaches rock-bottom.
 As a result, market sentiment analysis creates attractive investment opportunities for investors before there is any news to explain this market movement.

 3. Machine translation